Brinsop Court: History

 It was mentioned in Edward Mogg's 16th edition of Paterson's Roads (1822), when it was owned by Dansey Richard Dansey.
 The Dansey family owned the house for 500 years before it died out in the early nineteenth century.
 The stained glass in the church celebrates a visit by Charles I to the house in 1645, which is confirmed by the differenced arms of the Danseys with the ducal families of Chandos, Talbot, and Baskerville.
 After the king's defeat the Danseys were compounded by parliament for £390.
 Their grandson, Colonel Richard Dansey was a soldier in Marlborough's campaigns fighting at the Battle of Almanza.
 The house was slighted to some extent, the remainder falling into ruins during the antiquarian period of the eighteenth century when it was the habit to loot the stone of ramshackle buildings.

 In 1817 the house was purchased for £26,000 by the economist David Ricardo of Gatcombe Park, who was buying a number of estates at the time, not least Bromsberrow Place, situated above the Severn at the point where the three counties intersected.
 Ricardo leased Brinsop to Thomas Hutchinson, brother-in-law of William Wordsworth.
 Wordsworth visited the house from December 1827 to January 1828, and wrote three of his sonnets in that time.
 His sister, Dorothy Wordsworth, wrote of Brinsop Court that it was no cheerless spot, and flowers in the hedges and blossoms in the numerous orchards will soon make it gay.
 Our fireside is enlivened by four fine, well-managed children, and cheerful friends; Mrs. Hutchinson is one of the most pleasing and excellent of women....
 Hutchinson's sister Sara Hutchinson, a former lover of Samuel Taylor Coleridge, also stayed there with the friends.
 From 1845 Dearman Edwards occupied the building as a tenant farmer purchasing it at the end of his life in 1909, when it was sold.

+From 1912 the house was owned by Hubert Delaval Astley and his wife the Lady Constance Sutton.
+Astley was a notable ornithologist and author of My Birds in Freedom and Captivity, a work of 1900 which is still in print.
+Lady Constance was a bibliophile who amassed a famous library at Brinsop.
+She was previously briefly married to Sir Richard Francis Sutton, one of the wealthiest commoners of the time and famed for racing his yacht Genesta for the America’s Cup in 1885.
+He died in 1891 after just three years of marriage, aged 37 years.